 Custodial credit risk is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
 The Colorado Public Deposit Protection Act (PDPA) requires that all units of local government deposit cash in eligible public depositories.
 Eligibility is determined by state regulations.
-At December 31, 2023, State regulatory commissioners have indicated that all financial institutions holding deposits for the District are eligible public depositories.
+At December 31, 2024, State regulatory commissioners have indicated that all financial institutions holding deposits for the District are eligible public depositories.
 Amounts on deposit in excess of federal insurance levels must be collateralized by eligible collateral as determined by the PDPA.
 PDPA allows the financial institution to create a single collateral pool for all public funds held.
 The pool is to be maintained by another institution or held in trust for all the uninsured public deposits as a group.
 The market value of the collateral must be at least equal to 102% of the uninsured deposits.

-At December 31, 2023, the District had deposits with financial institutions with a carrying amount of \$98,944.
-The bank balances with the financial institutions were \$385,254.
-Of these balances, \$258,132 was covered by federal depository insurance and \$127,122 was covered by collateral held by authorized escrow agents in the financial institutions name (PDPA).
+At December 31, 2024 the District had deposits with financial institutions with a carrying amount of \$143,361.
+The bank balances with the financial institutions were \$143,828.
+All of these balances were covered by federal depository.